whatyouhide/whatyouhide.github.io/content/posts/2015-06-19-handling-tcp-connections-in-elixir/index.md

 ## Conclusion

 We saw how to implement a GenServer that works as an interface to a TCP server.
 We built a non-blocking GenServer that queues clients in order to send multiple commands to the TCP server while waiting for responses from the server.
-We used the [connection][connection] library to deal with TCP errors (e.g., the server being temporarely unavailable) by implementing a backoff strategy.
+We used the [connection][connection] library to deal with TCP errors (for example, the server being temporarily unavailable) by implementing a back-off strategy.
 Finally, we briefly looked at how [poolboy][poolboy] can be used to make a pool of our GenServers.

 Thanks for reading!